 The Hilton Village is located on Scottsdale Road, just a stone's throw away from the Hilton Resort.
 This busy, upscale casual shopping destination features a fun mix of specialty boutiques and popular big-name retailers.
-Some of the highlights here include the popular Cupcakes, Lindsay Lou's Boutique, the Diva Plus Size shop, the Chocolate Shop, Houston's, The Linen Tree, and more.
-Newer additions include Chico's, Urbayn, Slyvia's Designer Shop, and a new consignment shop is expected to open soon.
+Some of the highlights here include the popular Dolce Boutique, the Exclusively Big & Tall shop, Houston's, The Linen Tree, and more.
+A new consignment shop, To Be Continued is expected to open soon.
 The village is also a great place to enjoy lunch or dinner.
-Bink's Scottsdale is an organic cafe dishing out gourmet treats.
-And Veneto Trattoria is a popular cafe specializing in the traditional dishes of Northern Italy.
+Slanted Rice is Vietnamese Bistro dishing out a mix of modern and traditional dishes and Veneto Trattoria is a popular cafe specializing in the traditional dishes of Northern Italy.

 This charming section of Old Town features plenty of unique shopping, dining, and entertainment in a pedestrian-friendly quarter.
 Eclectic specialty stores line the street, and shoppers stroll between them on the tree-lined avenue or take advantage of ubiquitous bicycle-taxis and a free trolley.
 Clothing, jewelry, arts and crafts, and gifts for the home and garden are all at-hand.
 Forming a hub for the district's activity is a striking, dynamic fountain by sculptor Bob Parks that features five rearing Arabian horses.
 This is a must-see destination to anyone paying a visit to downtown Scottsdale, and the perfect place to pick up a souvenir.

 A one-time ranch, this site is now home to a rambling complex of shops and restaurants, all beautifully landscaped.
 The Old West lives on in the center's general decor, and its aesthetic adorns the impressive collection of upscale, exclusive boutiques.
 Art, women's apparel, home furnishings, and bath and beauty products can all be had.
 This is a great spot if you want to sample the city's high-end specialty shops and locally owned boutiques.
-Tempting dining options include the New American eatery Bloom, Pei Wei, and Paradise Bakery & Cafe.
+Tempting dining options include Pomo Pizzeria Napoletana, Pei Wei, and Soi Four Bangkok Eatery.
 You'll enjoy browsing the manicured grounds almost as much as patronizing the shops.

 Incorporated into a planned community, this impressive shopping center was designed to have a Main Street feel, complete with sidewalks, a plaza, and buildings of varied appearance, all linked by a unity of design.
 Along with shops are residences, office space, and more.
-Some of the name brand retailers you'll find here include Crate & Barrel, Z Gallerie, Barnes & Noble, Victoria's Secret, Anthropologie, and Sur la Table.
+Some of the name brand retailers you'll find here include Crate & Barrel, Z Gallerie, Victoria's Secret, Anthropologie, and Sur la Table.
 Restaurants include The Cheesecake Factory, P.F.
-Chang's, and Morton's, The Steakhouse.
+Chang's, and Mastro's Ocean Club.
 Kierland Commons plays host to fun community events throughout the year, such as workshops and classes.
 There is also a popular weekly outdoor summer concert series.

 The Scottsdale Quarter is a mixed-use shopping center in north central Scottsdale that's urban, chic and decidedly hip.
 Towering palm trees, water features and more than 370,000 square feet of retail space.
 Upscale boutiques make this a destination for fashionistas and serious shoppers.
 Some of the retail shops at the Quarter include Apple, Calvin Klein, Bath & Body Works, Express, Free People, Kendra Scott, Drybar, Calypso St. Barth, Pottery Barn, Urban Outfitters, Sephora, Elan Style, Dr. Martens, Swimspot, Verde Maison, and West Elm.
 The Scottsdale Quarter is also home to some of the hippest eateries in town, including True Food Kitchen, Brio Tuscan Grille, TK's Urban Tavern, Eddie V's, Stingray Sushi, and Zinburger.
 There's also a spa (Dolce Salon & Spa), so you can treat yourself to some pampering in between browsing.